VRConservation/neca/_sources/3_water.md

 repaying the investment used to secure an environmental impact bond.

+Figure 2.
+Prince George’s County community-based public private partnership (Adapted from Baker, 2017).

-## Part Three: Impact Investment—Putting Lessons into Practice
+## Lessons into Practice

 Adopting a suitable approach for a specific set of projects will be critical to the success of developing a new environmental impact bond or other suitable financing approach.
 Ideally, the process of determining an appropriate financing approach begins early, with an effort to fully articulate the relationship between the water-related challenge faced by the utility and the outcomes the utility seeks to attain.
 An initial feasibility study can be tailored to identify the full suite of benefits and beneficiaries associated with a water infrastructure project.
 Collaboration is a key ingredient in building a successful financing package − water system investments should not be thought of as stand-alone projects undertaken solely by a water agency but as partnerships between the agency, members of the community and an appropriate portfolio of investors.

 A partnership approach is essential to assembling a portfolio of diverse funding and financing sources.
 Agency and non-profit partners may be eligible for state, federal and philanthropic grants.
 Partners with sufficient financial